By Deja Becknell, BSN

 As we discussed earlier, the combination of cortisol and epinephrine constricts our blood vessels and increases blood pressure.
 If arteries stay constricted overtime, blood vessel damage and plaque buildup can occur.
 This increases the risk of heart disease, heart attack, stroke, and more.

 Stressful events are a part of life.
 One of the best ways we can nourish ourselves is to catch it early.
 The great news is that there are daily steps we can take to keep cortisol levels at bay and prioritize stress management.
-Some techniques such as getting better quality sleep, regular exercise, relaxation/breath work, proper supplementation, and a balanced diet can help us become more prepared to manage stressful situations.
+Some techniques such as getting better quality sleep, regular exercise, relaxation/breath work and a balanced diet can help us become more prepared to manage stressful situations.
 Minimizing stress factors is one of the best ways to combat heightened cortisol levels and cater to mental wellbeing.

 Chang, Louise.
 “Cortisol: What It Does & How To Regulate Cortisol Levels.”
 WebMD.
 WebMD, 22 Dec.
 2018.
 Web.
 19 July 2020.